 The Forge is a high-performance cluster computer.
-The Forge is available for S&T students without any additional cost to them, they simply need to request access through the help desk and fill out a form which will be emailed to them after the request is made.
-New users can get going by visiting the .
+The Forge is available for S&T students without any additional cost to them.
+Students simply need to request access through the help desk and fill out the form which will be emailed to them after the request is made.
+New users can get going by visiting the Forge Quickstart guide.

-The Forge is available to faculty members through two lease options, they may either purchase non-priority CPU hours good for a year, or priority access to a specific set of hardware for 3 years.
+The Forge is available to faculty members through two lease options.
+Faculty may either purchase non-priority CPU hours for a year, or priority access to a specific set of hardware for 3 years.
 Faculty should contact IT Research Support for more information.